 FATMAP difficulty grade

-With little elevation change, this well-marked loop is one of the easier trail running routes in Pisgah National Forest.
+With little elevation change, this well-marked loop is one of the best hikes in Pisgah National Forest.

 Despite the name, the Forest Service says the name is "more historical than descriptive," though expect plenty of mountain laurel and rhododendron along the way.
 To begin the loop, park at the Pink Beds Picnic Area off of US-276, just a short drive from Brevard or the Blue Ridge Parkway.